Pope Innocent III: Fourth Crusade

+Albigensian Crusade

-Pope Innocent III was also a zealous protector of the Catholic faith and a strenuous opponent of heresy.
+Pope Innocent III was also a zealous protector of the Catholic faith and a strenuous opponent of heretics.
 His chief activity was turned against the Albigenses whose expansion he viewed as a mortal threat to Catholicism.
 They were especially numerous in a few cities of Northern and Southern France.
 During the first year of his pontificate, Innocent sent the two Cistercian monks Rainer and Guido to the Albigenses in France to preach to them the true doctrines of the Catholic faith and dispute with them on controverted topics of religion.
-The two Cistercian missionaries were soon followed by Diego, Bishop of Osma, then by Saint Dominic and the two papal legates.
-Peter of Castelnau and Raoul.
+The two Cistercian missionaries were soon followed by Diego, Bishop of Osma, then by Saint Dominic and the two papal legates, Peter of Castelnau and Raoul.

 When, however, these missionaries were ridiculed and despised by the Albigenses, and the papal legate Castelnau was assassinated in 1208, Innocent resorted to force.
 He ordered the bishops of Southern France to put under interdict the participants in the murder and all the towns that gave shelter to them.
 He was especially incensed against Count Raymond of Toulouse who had previously been excommunicated by the murdered legate and whom the pope suspected as the instigator of the murder.
 The count protested his innocence and submitted to the pope but the pope placed no further trust in him.
 He called upon the King of France, Philip II to raise an army for the suppression of the Albigenses.
-Under the leadership of Simon of Montfort a cruel campaign ensued against the Albigenses which, despite the protest of Innocent, soon turned into a war of conquest.
-During the siege of Béziers, the leader of the crusader assault famously declared upon being asked how to distinguish Cathars from Catholics at the besieged town "Caedite eos.
+Under the leadership of Simon de Montfort a cruel campaign ensued against the Albigenses which, despite the protest of Innocent, soon turned into a war of conquest.
+During the siege of Béziers, the leader of the crusader assault famously but dubiously declared upon being asked how to distinguish Cathars from Catholics at the besieged town "Caedite eos.
 Novit enim Dominus qui sunt eius", which translates as: "Slay them all, God will recognize his own."
 This statement is often cited as "Kill them all and let God sort them out."

 The Albigensian Crusade led to the deaths of approximately 20,000 men, women and children, Cathar and Catholic alike, decimating the number of practising Cathars and diminishing the region's distinct culture.
 The conflict took on a political flavor, directed not only against the heretics, but also the nobility of Toulouse and vassals of the Crown of Aragon, and finally brought the region firmly under the control of the king of France.
 King Peter II of Aragon, Count of Barcelona, was directly involved in the conflict, and was killed in the course of the Battle of Muret in 1213.
 The conflict largely ended with the Treaty of Paris of 1229, in which the integration of the Occitan territory in the French crown was agreed upon.